top of page

 Here's how we recommend thinking about layering your clothes:

-1. Baselayer: The layers against your skin, including shirt and shorts/pants matching the climate, as well as an ultralight long sleeve top and pants/leggings (or thermals) for shoulder months and/or alpine climates, plus socks and underwear.
+1. Baselayer: The layers against your skin, including a shirt and shorts/pants matching the climate, as well as an ultralight long-sleeve top and pants/leggings (or thermals) for shoulder months and/or alpine climates, plus socks and underwear.
 The main considerations are chaffing and smell, plus a base level of warmth, and merino wool is one great option to solve these issues and still works great while wet.
 We prefer to use toe socks to prevent blisters (Injinji brand is our long-time favorite).
 These can also be found in sock liner weight to go inside a wool hiking sock if you prefer boots (this is one of the best blister prevention methods we know for boots).

 2. Mid layer(s): Carry 1 or 2 of these depending on the weather and climate.
 Synthetic fleeces, wool, and synthetic puffy jackets are all great options.
-Down jackets are a lighter option than synthetic, but are better used in camp rather than an active layer as they do not perform when wet.
+Down jackets are a lighter option than synthetic fills, but are better used in camp rather than an active layer as they do not perform when wet.
 Select your mid-layers depending on when you expect to use them and keep them as light as possible.

 3. Outer layer/Rain shell: We recommend rain shells over raincoats for a few reasons.
 They're lighter, they don't hold water weight, they can be worn in any temperature, and they pack better.
 Some people swear by pit zips to increase ventilation and, they argue, to reduce moisture buildup inside the jacket.
 In our experience, hiking in a rain jacket leads to sweating regardless of ventilation so keeping entirely dry is less the point than finding a comfortable middle ground.